guilhermebkel/uno-game/README.md

 - [X] Implementing a server integration with Room Page to make it to work.
 - [ ] Refactoring the Room Page to give it a better looking.
 - [X] Implementing a monorepository manager.
-- [ ] Updating README with contributors info.
+- [X] Updating README with contributors info.
-- [ ] Updating README with screenshots/demo info.
 - [ ] Changing the card assets (in order to avoid copyright issues).
 - [ ] Implementing sounds.
 - [X] Adding a simple account service (with no database).